mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - [Github Notes](https://github.com/mxahan/PDFS_notes/blob/master/papers/Papers.pdf)

 1. Miyato, Takeru, Shin-ichi Maeda, Masanori Koyama, and Shin Ishii.
 "Virtual adversarial training: a regularization method for supervised and semi-supervised learning."
 IEEE transactions on pattern analysis and machine intelligence 41, no. 8 (2018): 1979-1993.
+  - Find the distortion in allowed range for a given input to maximize the loss. (gradient ascent for the input spaces)
+    - Network trains to minimize the loss on the distorted input.
+(Gradient descent in the network parameter spaces)

 1. Li, Junnan, Richard Socher, and Steven CH Hoi.
 "Dividemix: Learning with noisy labels as semi-supervised learning." arXiv preprint arXiv:2002.07394 (2020).
   - TP:  divide the training data into a labeled set with clean samples and an unlabeled set with noisy samples (co-training two networks), and trains the model on both data (?).
 Improved MixMatch